-Adjunct Clinical Affiliate, University of Texas at Austin, School of Nursing, Austin, TX; Executive Director, Mental Aerobics Project (MAP), Austin, TX
+Adjunct Clinical Affiliate, University of Texas at Austin, School of Nursing

-Dr. Saundra Jain is the executive director of the Mental Aerobics Project focused on wellness and the impact of positive psychology on client outcomes.
-Dr. Jain provides workshops to health care practitioners, organizations, businesses, and individuals interested in learning more about the power of wellness.
-In 1992, she launched a private practice of psychotherapy, where she currently provides services for a wide range of mental health issues.
+Dr. Saundra Jain is an Adjunct Clinical Affiliate for the School of Nursing at The University of Texas, Austin, Texas.
+Dr. Jain provides workshops to healthcare practitioners, organizations, businesses, and individuals interested in learning more about the power of wellness.
+In 1992, she launched a private practice of psychotherapy where she currently provides services for a wide range of mental health issues.

-She obtained her master's degree from the University of Houston-Clear Lake and a doctoral degree from Southern California University for Professional Studies.
+She obtained her Masters degree from the University of Houston–Clear Lake and a Doctoral degree from Southern California University for Professional Studies.
 She demonstrated her professional versatility by obtaining an MBA from Texas Woman’s University.
-She is a licensed professional counselor and a clinical member of the American Association for Marriage and Family Therapy.
-She has extensive clinical training in multiple sites, covering the gamut of childhood, adolescent, and adult experiences in the private and the public sectors.
-She was selected for a postgraduate clinical fellowship at the University of Texas Medical Branch, Galveston, TX, where she trained in the Division of Child and Adolescent Psychiatry.
+She is a Licensed Professional Counselor and a Clinical Member of the American Association for Marriage and Family Therapy.
+She has extensive clinical training in multiple sites, covering the gamut of childhood, adolescent, and adult experiences in both the private and the public sector.
+She was selected for a Postgraduate Clinical Fellowship at the University of Texas Medical Branch, Galveston, Texas where she trained in the Division of Child and Adolescent Psychiatry.

 Andrew Penn, RN, MS, NP, CNS, APRN-BC

-Psychiatric Nurse Practitioner, Kaiser Permanente, Redwood City, CA; Assistant Clinical Professor, University of California, San Francisco, CA
+Psychiatric Nurse Practitioner, Kaiser Permanente, Redwood City, CA; Assistant Clinical Professor, University of California, San Francisco

 Andrew Penn was trained as an adult nurse practitioner and psychiatric clinical nurse specialist at the University of California, San Francisco.
 He is board certified as an adult nurse practitioner and psychiatric nurse practitioner by the American Nurses Credentialing Center.
 Currently, he serves as an Assistant Clinical Professor at the University of California-San Francisco School of Nursing.
 Mr. Penn is a psychiatric nurse practitioner with Kaiser Permanente in Redwood City, CA, where he provides psychopharmacological treatment for adult patients and specializes in the treatment of affective disorders and PTSD.
 He is a former board member of the American Psychiatric Nurses Association, California Chapter, and has presented nationally on improving medication adherence, emerging drugs of abuse, treatment-resistant depression, diagnosis and treatment of bipolar disorder, and the art and science of psychopharmacologic practice.